“As soon as he tries to exercise control he loses it.” –Tim Gallwey, The Inner Game of Tennis

 As a coach Kerr judges players less and observes more.
 He recognizes the value of modeling and demonstrating.
 Show more, say less.

-He also speaks less to them realizing that it adds to a player’s confusion.
+He also speaks less to them realizing that his comments add to a player’s confusion and self consciousness.

 “Think of any sport,” he says.
 “Let’s say golf.
 ‘I gotta keep my head down, I don’t want to sway, I want to keep my shoulders upright, I want to keep my swing inside and on impact I want my hands slightly forward.’
 At what point are you going to be like, ‘Holy s—, I just told myself 17 things, how am I going to do all those things?’
 Whereas if you just watch a golfer and don’t say anything and just try to mimic his swing, it condenses everything into a more meaningful moment.”